Where We Live

 Climate resilience in underserved communities

-Where We Live (WWL) is an interdisciplinary and multi-state collaboration intended to change the way we adapt to climate-induced changes.
+Where We Live (WWL) is an interdisciplinary and multi-state collaboration intended to change the way we adapt to increasing drought, heat, and wildfire.

-This 4-year project, funded by the National Science Foundation, addresses climate resilience and sustainability, particularly in rural communities at high risk from climate-induced change.
-Using analytical social science and other computational tools, this project aims to advance our understanding of the factors that can contribute to climate adaptation — with the goal of discovering how adaptation actions can enhance community-scale climate resilience.
+This 4-year project, funded by the National Science Foundation, addresses local adaptation, particularly in rural communities at higher risk from the effects of drought, heat, and wildfire.
+Using analytical social science and other computational tools, this project aims to advance our understanding of the factors that can contribute to local adaptation — with the goal of discovering how adaptation actions can enhance community-scale responses.

 Our Mission

-Our mission is to determine and understand the mechanisms between perceptions, values and knowledge, and actions to adapt to climate-induced impacts in partnership with rural communities.
+Our mission is to determine and understand the mechanisms between perceptions, values and knowledge, and actions to adapt to increased drought, heat, and wildfire in partnership with rural communities.

 Circle connecting ID, NV and SC

-The states participating in this project (Idaho, Nevada, and South Carolina) are ideal locations to unravel the complex relationships between rural communities and climate-induced changes.
+The states participating in this project (Idaho, Nevada, and South Carolina) are ideal locations to unravel the complex relationships between rural communities and drought, heat, and wildfire.

 • Idaho leads the nation in wildfire impacts.